segmentio/evergreen/README.md

 ## Install and use components 🔓

-🌲Evergreen is a mono-repo, which means it is built out of multiple packages.
+🌲 Evergreen is a mono-repo, which means it is built out of multiple packages.
 Most packages will contain React components, to start using them in your React projects you have to install them one by one.